DeepakShah-18/FAQ-in-SQL-Interviews/README.md

 ---**Just realized that we had Kevin earning more than his Manager's salary.
 However, adding 2 more employees really helped us to extract result with more than 1 row.**

-**Story of the line - Human eyes can miss the details but not the SQL code while manipulating the data.**

 ---